sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-template/cp-aibus-dox-ui-template.md

 >**CAUTION:**

->When using the free tier option for Document Information Extraction or a trial account, be aware of the technical limits listed in [Free Tier Option and Trial Account Technical Constraints](https://help.sap.com/docs/document-information-extraction/document-information-extraction/free-tier-option-and-trial-account-technical-constraints).
+>When using the free tier option for SAP Document AI or a trial account, be aware of the technical limits listed in [Free Tier Option and Trial Account Technical Constraints](https://help.sap.com/docs/document-information-extraction/document-information-extraction/free-tier-option-and-trial-account-technical-constraints).